Sausalito, Tiburon, Mill Valley, Muir Woods

 Casa Madrona Hotel & Spa, 801 Bridgeway, Sausalito

 Napa Valley Burger Company, 670 Bridgeway, Sausalito

 The town was known as a railway hub in former times.
 The station was built close to the ferry terminal to connect passengers from San Francisco with the northern part of California.
 Besides, Tiburon was the home of several fish canneries that canned Alaskan cod after it was transported down the shore.

-During World War II Tiburon’s harbor and Main Street were popular nightlife spots for the soldiers, cannery and railroad workers and fishermen.
+During World War II Tiburon’s harbor and Main Street were popular nightlife spots for the soldiers, cannery, railroad workers, and fishermen.
 After World War II this area was abandoned for centuries until the turn of the century.

-By then Main Street and Tiburon’s downtown area were re-vitalized and turned the town into a picturesque get-away.
-From the harbor and the Shoreline Path you have wonderful views towards San Francisco, Angel Island, and Golden Gate Bridge.
+By then Main Street and Tiburon’s downtown area were revitalized.
+The town was turned into a picturesque get-away.
+From the harbor and the Shoreline Path, you have wonderful views towards San Francisco, Angel Island, and Golden Gate Bridge.

-Along Main Street you have cute little shops and restaurants that continue up to the shore and the ferry terminal.
-Take the time to explore the shoreline path with beautiful views over Angel Island, Golden Gate Bridge and the Bay.
+Along Main Street, you find cute little shops and restaurants.
+Take the time to explore the shoreline path opening beautiful views over Angel Island, Golden Gate Bridge, and the Bay.

-If you are traveling by car I recommend taking the scenic Paradise Drive that starts North of the harbor and runs parallel to Shoreline Path.
+Take the scenic Paradise Drive that starts north of the harbor and runs parallel to Shoreline Path.
 It opens great views over Angel Island and the Bay.
-At the end it merges into HWY 101 that gets you back towards Golden Gate Bridge and Mill Valley.
+In the end, it merges into HWY 101 that gets you back towards Golden Gate Bridge and Mill Valley.